Graph theory

 Adjacency list

 Another way of representing a graph is by using an array of arrays in the form of an adjacency list.
 This array has n elements to represent a graph with n vertices.
-The first element of the array is an array of those vertex numbers that are connected with vertex 1, and similarly for elements 2 to n.
+The first element of the array is an array of those vertex numbers that are connected with vertex 1.
+Element 2 holds the vertex numbers connected with vertex 2,and so on, up to element n.

 For example, this adjacency list: